How to Quickly and Easily Get Help for Wilson’s Temperature Syndrome

 Let’s explore each of these methods a little more fully.

 1.You can drop it by the office in person.
 Dropping it by the office in person is ideal if you have a good relationship with your doctor.
-It’s especially good if you can say hi to him and give him the tape personally.
-Be friendly, and explain that you know he’s busy and that you don’t want to take too much of his time but that you just wanted to say hi and ask him if he’d mind listening to the tape in his car on the way home from work.
+It’s especially good if you can say hi to him and give him the book personally.
+Be friendly, and explain that you know he’s busy and that you don’t want to take too much of his time but that you just wanted to say hi and ask him if he’d mind taking a look at the book, especially Chapter 5 on Wilson’s Temperature Syndrome.
 If he says yes, say “Great!
 I’ll give you a call in the next few days to see what you think.”

 2.You can give it to him during an office visit.
 Giving it to him in an office visit will cost you money, but it may be worth it.
 He’ll be more obliged to consider your proposal because you’ll be a paying customer.
 It’s nice to have paying customers.
 By paying an office visit, you’ll be sending your doctor a clear message that you’re willing to pay for his time and services.